External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 Browse live counties without exposing anyone's home

-Explore active games and county momentum before any private location details appear.
+Explore active games and county context before any private location details appear.

 Step 2